AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

     # same as above
     phase.addEqualCon("StaticParams",Args(2).sum() - 2.0,SPVars)

-The previous examples, only illustrate the usage of the phase regions that take at most one state, however, phase regions :code:`"FrontandBack"`, and
+The previous examples, only illustrate the usage of the phase regions that take at most one time-varying input, however, phase regions :code:`"FrontandBack"`, and
-:code:`"PairWisePath"` take two time-varying states.
-An example of how to use a two state phase region is shown below.
+:code:`"PairWisePath"` take two time-varying inputs.
+An example of how to use a two input phase region is shown below.
 Here we are constraining that the first and last states should be equal and that the difference between the last and first time of the phase should be equal to a static parameter that we have added to the phase.
-We only specify that which time-varying state variables we want once.
+We only specify that which time-varying variables we want once.
 The same set is gathered from the first state and last state and forwarded to the function, followed by any ODE parameters (none in this case) and static parameters (just the first in this case).